estarter/d-tools/README.md

 # d-tools
+The aim of this project is to tackle a problem of "too long commands" in docker.
-useful commands to deal with docker / docker-compose projects
+It is a set of useful commands to deal with docker / docker-compose projects in a laconic way.

 ## How to install